This is a preview of your story

 This marketing proposal presentation is used by many of our clients in the later stages of their sales cascade.

-This example uses dynamic variables from your CRM to pull contact info directly into your presentation, such as the contact’s name, job title, brand colors, personal message, pricing offer, and more.
+You can use dynamic variables from your CRM to pull contact info directly into your presentation, such as the contact’s name, job title, brand colors, personal message, pricing offer, and more.

 It includes all the talking items you’ve covered with your prospect which are critical for them to make their buying decision.